5 p.m. - 7 p.m. on Oct. 18 at the Bridge District (face masks required)

 It's time to dig those sweaters out of the closet and watch the leaves change color: fall is here!
 Welcome it by spending an afternoon learning how to arrange a beautiful fall centerpiece made entirely of California-grown flowers.
-Bloom will lead a workshop from noon to 3 p.m. on Sunday, Nov.
-18 at the west elm at the Ice Blocks in midtown Sacramento to teach you how.
-Pre-registration is required, because Bloom is providing all the flowers and tools you need.
-Just bring your favorite vase (or find a new favorite at west elm) and be ready to have fun!
+Bloom will lead a workshop from 5 p.m. to 7 p.m. on Sunday, Oct.
+18 at Garden Neighborhood Park in West Sacramento to teach you how.
+Participants will be spaced 6 feet apart and face masks will be required.
+Pre-registration is also required, because Bloom is providing all the flowers and tools you need.
+Just bring your favorite vase (or pre-order one with your ticket) and be ready to have fun!

 How it works